click on photo to go back ...

 Member B’nai B’rith (past president).

-Born as Herbert Theodore Bergman to Jewish parents Henry Bergman, a merchant, and Rae Greenberg in New York City, New York on August 20.
+Born as Herbert Theodore Bergman to Jewish parents Henry Bergman, a merchant/lawyer, and Rae Greenberg at 112th Street and St. Nicholas Ave.
+New York City on August 20.
 1907 and nicknamed "Teddy".
 His father was born in Austria, his mother in Russia.

 Although reportedly a confirmed pessimist since his grammar school days, Teddy enjoyed a fairly happy youth.
 Although in one newspaper article he mentioned one of the most dramatic and impressing moments of his life:"... when he was out in a row boat with his father and mother in Bronx Park during a storm".